pzaino/thecrowler/README.md

 ![Go Report Card: ](https://goreportcard.com/badge/github.com/pzaino/TheCROWler)
 ![License: ](https://img.shields.io/github/license/pzaino/TheCROWler)

+Project status: Still under active development, but most of it is already usable.

 ## What is it?

 The CROWler is an open-source, feature-rich web crawler designed with a unique